brycevegh/sdd680/Capstone Milestones/Milestone 1.md

 	# Used to create or connect to SQLite Database
 	connection = create_connection(Path)

-	#Used to create a cusor within the table
+	#Used to create a cursor within the table
 	cursor = connection.cursor()

 	Table_Name = f"Create Table '{Tool_Name}' (List_of_Upgrades)"